-These two functions often get confused or combined, but defining them clearly is essential to minimise financial risks, unnecessary costs, and cyber-attack, and to seize opportunities to add greater value to the business.
+These two functions often get confused or combined, but defining them clearly is essential to minimise financial risks, unnecessary costs, and to seize opportunities to add greater value to the business.

-Having clearly defined functions means each function is better placed to offer deeper insights and value to the business.
+Having clearly defined functions is necessary because it means each function is better placed to offer deeper insights and value to the business.

 At KPMG we offer organisations support with ITAM/SAM and ITSM.
 We see them as separate but complementary services that work in alignment to service the business overall.

-Our advisory services focus on helping organisation establish an effective ITAM/SAM or ITSM operating model that are aligned to their business objectives and uplifting their capabilities so that they can be self-sufficient.
+Our advisory services focus on helping organisations establish an effective ITAM/SAM or ITSM operating model that is aligned to the organisation’s business objectives, and uplifts capabilities so that teams can be self-sufficient.

-Alternatively, we also offer a managed service for SAM – Software Asset Management as-a-Service (SAMaaS) – for organisations that just want their SAM risks and opportunities managed.
+Alternatively, we also offer a managed service for SAM – Software Asset Management as-a-Service (SAMaaS) – for organisations which just want SAM risks and opportunities managed.